Composers: Mick

 I see your face and I want to roll with it

-But how could I stop, baby, how could I stop?
+But how could I stop?
+Baby, how could I stop?

+(How could I stop?)
 Stop it, stop it

 Baby, baby, listen to what I say

-There's even some things that I just will
+There's even some things that I just will not pay

 Cause how could I stop if I start, baby?